 Wisdom teeth removal is one of the most common dental surgeries.
-It can take up to 2 weeks to recover fully after wisdom teeth removal.
-Looking after the wound properly can help a person to heal as quickly as possible.
+It may take a couple of weeks for a person to recover fully.
+Caring for the wound properly can help it heal as quickly as possible.

 Wisdom teeth are large teeth that grow at the very back of the mouth.
-Most people’s wisdom teeth come through between the ages of 17 and 25.
+Most people’s wisdom teeth erupt through the skin between the ages of 17 and 21.
 Some people may not have any wisdom teeth come through at all.

 The length of time it takes to remove a wisdom tooth depends on the tooth and the difficulty of the surgery.

 |First 24 hours||Blood clots will form.|